 Dr. Bas de Laat is a recognized thought leader in the study of Thrombin Generation.
 Dr. de Laat is a lead researcher at SYNAPSE overseeing cutting edge research in three separate research laboratories.
 Dr. de Laat also works in the Department of Biochemistry at the Maastricht University Medical Center, the Department of Clinical Chemistry and Haemostasis at the University Medical Center, Utrecht and is a visiting professor at The Scripps Research Institute.

 Dr. de Laat received his PhD on antiphospholipid antibodies and thrombosis in 2005.
 Dr. de Laat then worked under Prof. Ph.G. de Groot at the UMC Utrecht studying Beta2-glycoprotein I and antiphospholipid antibodies.
 In 2006 he became a Senior Post-Doctoral researcher under K. Mertens and led the Experimental Blood Coagulation laboratory at the Sanquin Blood Supply foundation.
 Dr. de Laat secured a fellowship from the Netherlands Heart Foundation to investigate the role of beta2-glycoprotein I on platelet adhesion to Von Willebrand Factor (VWF).
-In 2009 Dr. de Laat worked the Scripps Research Institute’s Ruggeri Laboratories in La Jolla, California researching the relationships between VWF, GPIb and thrombin.
+In 2009 Dr. de Laat worked at the Scripps Research Institute’s Ruggeri Laboratories in La Jolla, California researching the relationships between VWF, GPIb and thrombin.
 In 2011 Dr. de Laat received a grant from the Netherlands Heart Foundation to investigate the interaction between VWF and fibrin with the research objective being the characterization of thrombin generation under various flow conditions.

 Coen Hemker, MD PhD - Research Director

 Prof. H. C. Hemker obtained both an MD and PhD from the University of Amsterdam.
 Dr. Hemker trained in pediatrics and chemical pathology and in 1962 he became a principle investigator overseeing Haemostasis and Thrombosis research at the University of Leiden.
 He became professor of internal medicine in Leiden in 1968 and an adjunct professor at the free university of Brussels in 1972.
-In 1973 Dr. Hemker became led the basic sciences department at the new medical school at Maastricht.
+In 1973 Dr. Hemker became head of the basic sciences department at the new medical school at Maastricht.
 In 1975 he became chairman of the department of Biochemistry.
 From 1982-1985 he was rector magnificus of the university.
 He is a member of the Royal Dutch Academy of Arts and Sciences since 1986.

 Hemker has been visiting professor at the medical faculty of Paris and the Collège de France and affiliated professor at Mount Sinai Medical School (New York, USA).
 Dr. Hemker is coauthor of over 500 scientific articles and several books related to blood science.
-Dr. Hemker retired from his university chair in 1999 he then became head of a research group within the Cardiovascular Research Institute Maastricht (CARIM) and director of Synapse BV.
+Dr. Hemker retired from his university chair in 1999 and became head of a research group within the Cardiovascular Research Institute Maastricht (CARIM) and director of Synapse BV.
 Currently Prof. Hemker serves as research director of Synapse BV.